soloesteban/masters_stevens/Snippets.md

 Typesetting:
     font

 ## Tasks

 - [X] Complete the systems engineering survey.
-- [ ] Test out survey (verify the survey) <!-- Would be interesting to mention that the survey was designed and verified --> <!-- in progress-->
+- [X] Test out survey (verify the survey) <!-- Would be interesting to mention that the survey was designed and verified --> <!-- in progress-->
 - [ ] Run survey <!--Try to run the survey at the INCOSE Healthcare conference and the Boston Scientific Systems Engineering Community of Practice-->
 - [ ] Complete book architecture: logical and physical
 - [ ] Idea.
 I could develop a casual loop explaining how an increase of medical device system engineering knowledge among systems engineers would lead to an increase of more successful medical systems.
 - [X] Contact the Fellow Systems Engineer Mathan Krishnappan under Emem and ask about what he thinks of a book about medical device systems engineering.
 I put a meeting for Friday March 29, 2024.
-- [ ] Probably I should consider migrating the model to sysml to make it more standard.
+- [X] Probably I should consider migrating the model to sysml to make it more standard.
 It could be confusing to use Capella.
 That way I can reference the standard and its notation definition from available sources. <!-- in progress-->
 - [ ] Define stakeholder needs.
 Define system requirements: functional and non-functional  <!-- refer to Stevens classwork on how requirements are classified -->
-- [ ] Put meetings with masters project reviewers: Dinesh, Howard, Collins, Sandy, Nathan, Adam, Bijan, Dr. Salado.
+- [ ] Put meetings with masters project reviewers: Dr. Verma, Howard, Collins, Sandy, Nathan, Adam, Bijan, Dr. Salado.
+- [ ] Consider migrating the .md files of the masters project to .qmd in order to generate the final report.
+I would need to create a Quarto project for the final report.

 ## Timeline